zaidalhuda/ai-in-teaching/README.md

 *This repository is actively maintained and updated regularly with new tools, techniques, and educational resources*

 A practical, step-by-step guide to help teachers across all subjects use AI responsibly and effectively.
 Everything is organized with concrete examples, copy-paste prompts, and classroom-ready activities.

+> *"Master computer vision through progressive hands-on examples and real-world applications"* - Build your expertise step-by-step with practical notebooks and clear explanations.

 **By Dr. Zaid Al-Huda**
 ---